What to do after an auto collision?

 November 10, 2010

 The moments after a collision can be terrifying.
-Often times those involved in the collision do not know what to do, who to call, want information to exchange.
+Often times those involved in the auto collision do not know what to do, who to call, want information to exchange.
 It’s a key for all parties of the collision to record accurate information about the accident, injuries, witness, damage, etc. This information is needed to file a claim with insurance companies and move forward to financial, physical and emotional recovery.
 Here are some helpful tips on what do to after a collision.

 Take Care of the injuries